Auschwitz Survivors Pay Homage as World Remembers Holocaust

-The world observed International Holocaust Day this past Sunday, even in a climate of rising anti-Semitism and growing Holocaust denial.
+The world observed International Holocaust Day, even in a climate of rising anti-Semitism and growing Holocaust denial.
 Some of the former death camp prisoners visited the Auschwitz Museum to honor the lives unjustly taken – reminding us all that we must never forget.

 Former Auschwitz prisoners placed flowers early Sunday at an execution wall at Auschwitz, paying homage before the arrival of the nationalists at the same spot.
 They wore striped scarves that recalled their uniforms, some with the red letter “P,” the symbol the Germans used to mark them as Poles.